khakhalin/carsharing101/03_operating_area.md

 🔥 Find a way to model edge effects

-## 2.2.3.
-The effect of relocations

-🔥🔥🔥 Compare the distribution of cars and the CM2 map with and without relocations
+🔥 Compare the CM2 map with and without relocations on this new type of a visualization, side by side

+ 🔥two gaussians with Perlin noise, full map and one with a very roughly thresholded OA

+🔥 Predicted map for Berlin, based on population density

 # 3.4.
 Shrinking the OA